 Fast forward to the 1990’s.
 It was now time for me to start making memories with Christmas cookies with my own small children.
 The cookie shapes and icing methods have changed a bit, but the family fun remains the same.
 We switched to cookie cutters and small kid’s paint brushes for the icing. (only because the corn cob butter brushes have become next to impossible to find!)

 As the years progressed, the kids would each start inviting a couple of friends for the annual Christmas cookie decorating event.
 The cookies were made ahead of time, which left the icing fun to them.
 Back then we would add extra Christmas festivities to the day with Christmas Bingo and Christmas Scavenger Hunts.
 It became a day they looked forward to each year.
 Thus the Christmas tradition lives on.
+I would have small holiday toys purchased ahead of time and they would get to pick from the treasure box each time they won.

 Making Memories With Christmas Cookies~